Guilt (emotion): Lack of guilt in psychopaths

+Neuroscientist Antonio R. Damasio and his colleagues showed that subjects with damage to the ventromedial prefrontal cortex lack the ability to empathically feel their way to moral answers, and that when confronted with moral dilemmas, these brain-damaged patients coldly came up with "end-justifies-the-means" answers, leading Damasio to conclude that the point was not that they reached immoral conclusions, but that when they were confronted by a difficult issue – in this case as whether to shoot down a passenger plane hijacked by terrorists before it hits a major city – these patients appear to reach decisions without the anguish that afflicts those with normally functioning brains.
+According to Adrian Raine, a clinical neuroscientist also at the University of Southern California, one of this study's implications is that society may have to rethink how it judges immoral people: "Psychopaths often feel no empathy or remorse.
+Without that awareness, people relying exclusively on reasoning seem to find it harder to sort their way through moral thickets.
+Does that mean they should be held to different standards of accountability?"

 Causes

 Evolutionary theories

 Some evolutionary psychologists theorize that guilt and shame helped maintain beneficial relationships, such as reciprocal altruism.
 If a person feels guilty when he harms another or fails to reciprocate kindness, he is more likely not to harm others or become too selfish.
 In this way, he reduces the chances of retaliation by members of his tribe, and thereby increases his survival prospects, and those of the tribe or group.
 As with any other emotion, guilt can be manipulated to control or influence others.
 As highly social animals living in large, relatively stable groups, humans need ways to deal with conflicts and events in which they inadvertently or purposefully harm others.
 If someone causes harm to another, and then feels guilt and demonstrates regret and sorrow, the person harmed is likely to forgive.
 Thus, guilt makes it possible to forgive, and helps hold the social group together.

 Collective guilt

 Collective guilt (or group guilt) is the unpleasant and often emotional reaction that results among a group of individuals when it is perceived that the group illegitimately harmed members of another group.
 It is often the result of "sharing a social identity with others whose actions represent a threat to the positivity of that identity".
 For an individual to experience collective guilt, he must identify himself as a part of the in-group.
 "This produces a perceptual shift from thinking of oneself in terms of 'I' and 'me' to 'us' or 'we'.”